-Detailed Description: The university seeks an individual with a strong interest in working at a mission driven, faith-based institution.
-The responsibilities of the position are significantly tethered in the university's contemporary Roman Catholic mission.
+Detailed Description: The Division of Student Affairs seeks an individual with a strong commitment to diversity, equity, inclusion, and antiracism and a strong interest in working at a mission driven, faith-based institution.
+The role of the Mental Health Counselor/Staff Psychologist in supporting students and the USD Community responsibilities of the position are significantly tethered in the university's contemporary Roman Catholic mission and commitment to creating an equitable, welcoming community for all.
 Provide broad-spectrum, brief counseling and psychotherapy, psychological assessment, consultation, case management/care coordination, and crisis intervention to students.
 Participate in Center's collaborative care services provided in coordination with our Student Health Center colleagues.
 Participate in culturally responsive outreach, training, and liaison activities, and provide services to diverse and under-served populations.
-Participate in the APA approved doctoral internship and other training programs by providing supervision and training to interns and other trainees.
+Participate in the APA accredited doctoral internship and other training programs by providing supervision and training to interns and other trainees.
 Serve as campus and professional organizations liaison.
 Provide outreach including psychological consultation and psycho-educational programming to students, faculty, and staff.
 Provide after-hours emergency coverage on a rotating basis and other after-hours services as needed.
 Fulfill other responsibilities as indicated and assigned.
 Adhere to professional ethics standards as mandated by state licensing board.
 Secure and maintain immunizations as mandated by local medical authorities and recommended by the Center for Disease Control.
-Operates under the close supervision of the Clinical Director or Senior Director of Mental and Behavioral Health, pending location.
+Operate under the close supervision of the Clinical Director.
 Periodically, this position may be asked to lead or contribute to either ad hoc or ongoing division/campus projects outside the scope of their day-to-day activities.

 Assessment of risk to self or others